In this article, we will go into detail of privacy settings for both issuers and recipients.

 First and foremost, you have control over the options are are displayed for your recipients.

 You can choose to show the these following options for your recipients (see image below).

-This can be found in recipient experience under your main settings.
+This can be found in recipient experience under your Department settings in the sub-section Credential View.
 You have three options for your recipients: